 - Oliver Wendell Holmes

 Successful, well planned and executed School trips have the potential to lay strong foundations for successful learning and to build positive attitudes.
 The experience and positivity leads to improvements in achievement and motivation in all areas from academic to social awareness and general self–confidence.
 At Hockerill, our belief in the educational and social value of out of College trips goes back nearly three decades.
-We run an extensive programme of foreign language exchanges and trips, which open up the hearts and minds of young learners to unfamiliar cultures by living through the local language.
+In normal years we run an extensive programme of foreign language exchanges and trips, which open up the hearts and minds of young learners to unfamiliar cultures by living through the local language, and we are very keen to get the programme running again as soon as circumstances allow.
 We work to promote understanding of the need for sustainable relationships between people and their environment through Geography and History field trips, and students are able to experience first-hand the culture and traditions of peoples leading very different lives in India and Uganda.
 There can be no doubt of the sense of belonging, and the growing ability to make a positive contribution in their community and society at large that these opportunities facilitate and encourage.

 The annual two and a half week trip to India is a life-changing experience.
 The exuberance, sights, colours, smells, sounds and tastes of India are entrancing for anyone for whom this is their first experience of India.
 The trip has as its focus two weeks at the Kings School in Tamil Nadu.
 This is a beautiful school many of whose students are orphans supported by charitable donations from around the world.
 Hockerill students use the fortnight to teach at the school, getting involved with pupils from the Kindergarten all the way up to the senior classes.
 In the mornings and after school our students may be asked to teach anything and everything from reading and writing through mathematics to sport.
 In the afternoons our students teach drama, music, dance, and set and costume design for a musical to about a hundred students in Grade 7.
 On the Friday afternoon at the end of the fortnight, the Kings children perform the musical to an audience of about a thousand people.
 Musicals that Hockerill students have taught at Kings in the past include Jungle Book, The Lion King, The Wizard of Oz, The Little Mermaid, and Aladdin.